 If you're building a community-centric brand or platform, I'd love to connect.
 Let me know what you're building and how I can be a resource for you.

-Oh, and if you'd like to nerd out with me on The Future of Brand Marketing subscribe to the newsletter below.
+Oh, and if you'd like to nerd out about brand strategy with me, subscribe to the newsletter below.

 Look forward to connecting!